Phileosopher/toolbox_old/README.md

 ## 1. Convenience

 Since we don't write essays in machine code, _everyone_ exploits an abstraction when using computers.
-An OS is the equivalent of a vastly complicated multitool, but sometimes the built-in stuff doesn't work for specific cases.
+An OS is the equivalent of a vastly complicated multitool, but where you can strap a rocket ship and a fertilizer box to it.

 With the web, most hackers will get a specific app, use it, then promptly forget about it.
 Then, months or years later, they'll rediscover it while researching a solution, then promptly forget it.